erinmcmahon26/Angular-Flask-App/README.md

 This app was built for the Northwestern MS Data Science Analytics Application Engineering course.
 The purpose of this project was to create an app that could be deployed via a CI/CD pipeline and hosted on Google Cloud Platform (GCP) via its App Engine.
 The app produces a time series visual with historical and forecasted data for world population based off of the Google BigQuery public dataset 'worldpop' and a Google BigQuery model called ARIMA-PLUS.

-This project initally started as a basic Flask app that produced the historical and forecasted data as a json object.
+This project initially started as a basic Flask app that produced the historical and forecasted data as a json object.
 Dash was incorporated to produce a visual using plotly as well as learn about the platform.
-Adjustments had to me made to the app file and yaml file to get the dash app to work on Google App Engine.
+Adjustments had to be made to the app file, yaml file, and requirements file to get the dash app to work on Google App Engine.

 ## Overall Set Up

 All files were created and managed locally via PyCharm.
 These files were then pushed to GitHub and via the .github/workflows files, they were automatically sent to Google App Engine.
-These workflows consist of two jobs: one that bulds the environemnt and one that deploys to Google App engine using Google credentials.
+These workflows consist of two jobs: one that builds the environment and one that deploys to Google App engine using Google credentials.
 These credentials were created using keys from GCP and added as GitHub secrets.
-Two branches were created on Github for development and production purposes.
+Two branches were created on GitHub for development and production purposes.
 The two branches feed to two separate GCP projects to simulate a development and production environment thus producing two separate URLs.

 ## Architecture Diagram